Biden leads new SC poll of likely 2020 Democratic presidential contenders

 Biden was the most popular potential 2020 Democratic contender, followed by U.S. Sens.
 Kamala Harris of California, Cory Booker of New Jersey and Bernie Sanders of Vermont.
 South Carolina primaries are open to all voters.

 Of the 600 voters who planned to cast a ballot in the 2020 primary Democratic primary, Biden led with 36 percent support.
-Sanders, who ran in 2016 and entered the race Monday, followed with 14 percent.
+Sanders, who ran in 2016 and announced Tuesday he was running again, followed with 14 percent.
 Harris, who made her second campaign appearance in South Carolina last weekend since announcing her candidacy, garnered 13 percent support.
 The poll also found significant support for Booker, Massachusetts Sen. Elizabeth Warren and former Texas congressman Beto O’Rourke, with about 10 percent support among likely Democratic primary voters in the state.

 Sign Up and Save